 ACTIVITY: Skiing and snowboarding Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rat idual F ting (H tium /L igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, 0 ols, including relevant sources of gui Guidance from Provider, etc.).
-Speci RA eaders / participants, qualifications / fic CM's not included in the generic experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level All accidents All group members, including leaders This generic risk assessme "General Considerations" ent will be read in addition to the ne generic risk assessment Generic risk assessment, "Indirect or Remote 0 Ç HCC advises that all partici skiing and snowboarding ipants and staff should wear p roperly fitted helmets whilst Supervision" may also apply Inappropriate leadership Group members will be an employed member of te leadership experience and ' • 0 At least one of the leaders (formerly SCO1) training could will have attended a Snowspo ırse rts Course Organiser Award other competent leaders will al ast one other adult leader, with se in emergency least one group leader will re direct supervision and care of emain in the immediate vicinity ral issues) if required, on the s and be available to assist All accompanying staff will throughout the taught ski ses remain accessible and availal ssion (as required) ble to assist with supervision being injured and needing ho ed emergency procedure in th ospitalisation (see below) ed for the start and end of ses
+Rat idual I ting (H dium /I ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of gu (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Speci RA (e.g. briefings, actions by leaders / participants, qualifications / ific CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level All accidents All group members, including leaders This generic risk assessment will be read in addition to the "General Considerations" HCC advises that all participants and staff should wear participants and snowboarding Generic risk assessment, "Indirect or Remote Supervision" may also apply 0 Inappropriate leadership Group members At least one of the leaders will be an employed member youth worker) with appropriate leadership experience and of the group At least one of the leaders will have attended a Snowspot (formerly SCO1) training course An appropriate number of other competent leaders will a supervisory capacity (at least one other adult leader, with should accompany to deputise in emergency When a group is under the direct supervision and care o least one group leader will remain in the immediate vicinity (i.e. with behavioural / pastoral issues) if required, on the s All accompanying staff will remain accessible and availat throughout the taught ski session (as required) Staff will have an established emergency procedure in th being injured and needing hospitalisation (see below) Meeting points will be agreed for the start and end of ses competence, and knowledge orts Course Organiser Award Iso accompany the group in h appropriate experience, f ski school instructors, at y and be available to assist ski slope ble to assist with supervision he event of a group member 0